 CAT is one of the most competitive exams in the world.
-The race to secure a seat at one of the top IIMs is fierce – IIM A for example selects around 400 students from over 2 lakh CAT aspirants (0.2% success rate), while the Harvard Business School selects around 1000 students from just 10,000 applicants (10% success rate).
-So, statistically, you could say that making it to IIM Ahmedabad is nearly 50 times tougher than making it to the Harvard.
+The race to secure a seat at one of the top IIMs is fierce – IIM A, for example, selects around 400 students from over 2 lakh CAT aspirants (0.2% success rate), while the Harvard Business School selects around 1000 students from just 10,000 applicants (10% success rate).
+So, statistically, you could say that making it to IIM Ahmedabad is nearly 50 times tougher than making it to Harvard.
 That, though not really true, indicates how competitive CAT is.

 Given this context, what is the ideal time to start your preparation for CAT?